Model-Preserving Adaptive Rounding: Impact Statement

 This paper presents work whose goal is to advance the field of Machine Learning.
 There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.
-Details to reproduce our experiments are in the main body and Appendix, and our code will be released at a later date.